 12.00 pm.
 Back to The Floating Bible visualization — finalising templates and developing an efficient and reasonably straightforward process for stretching and copying handwritten words.
 To begin, every different word was written down:

 From this list, individual words will be scanned at 1200 dpi and stretched vertically to the height to the of the text columns in the edition of the Gideon Bible which is likely to have featured in the original account of the ‘miracle’.
 It’s only as one engages the mechanics of the process that the full implications of the labour ahead — in terms of the investment of time, the demands that’ll be made on my patience and fortitude, and the irksomeness of the necessary routine — become apparent:

 I need to complete one verse from beginning to end — from scan, through the parameter adjustments, and to the final artwork — in order to ascertain the viability and duration of the procedure.

 5.45 pm.
-An evening with my fully-assembled family:
+An evening eating out with my fully-assembled family: